 - Load Last Capture to bring the static capture into Post Process

 - Use Quick ID to identify all markers in the markerset for a frame with the subject in the Model Pose

 - Open New Subject from the X panel in Post Process

 - Select Refit the Identifying Template then select Update the Model to scale the markerset to the new subject

 - Return to Live Mode, re-add the markerset in Live Mode

-- With the subject standing in the Model Pose, press plate in Live
+- With the subject standing in the Model Pose, press play in Live